CardinisCode/jobhuntmanager/jhmanager/technical_readme.md

     user_id
 Functionality (Algorithm):
 -   Runs a SQL query to 'SELECT' all entries in the 'company_notes' table where the foreign key 'user_id' matches the provided 'user_id' (input / argument).
 Each query that meets the requirements for this query is added to a list.
+-   Iterates through each entry in the list, instantiating each entry using the 'CompanyNotes' class, before adding these entries to a list of its own.
 Returns (output):
     A list of 'CompanyNotes' objects.